sourav-bk/Golang/Goroutines&Channel.md

 - Case 2: ***Parallelism*** - I'm drinking eating Coke and pizza also watching TV at the same time.

 Go is designed to be concurrent, which allows it to be parallel when have a processor with multiple cores.

+A Go program can be concurrent even on a single core machine, but it achieves true parallelism when running on a multi-core system, as the Go runtime efficiently distributes goroutines across available cores.

 ### Channel :